 However, workers inevitably run out of tasks that were related to tasks they were just working on and the last-in-first-out policy eventually exhausts itself.
 In these cases workers often pull tasks from the common task pool.
 The tasks in this pool are ordered in a first-come-first-served basis and so workers do behave in a scheduling manner that’s fair to multiple submissions at a coarse level, if not a fine-grained one.

 Dask’s scheduling policies are short-term-efficient and long-term-fair to multiple clients.

 The objectives above are mostly followed by small decisions made by the client, scheduler, and workers at various points in the computation.

 As we submit a graph from the client to the scheduler we assign a numeric priority to each task of that graph.
 This priority focuses on computing deeply before broadly, preferring critical paths, preferring nodes with many dependencies, etc..
 This is the same logic used by the single-machine scheduler and lives in dask/order.py.

 When the graph reaches the scheduler the scheduler changes each of these numeric priorities into a tuple of two numbers, the first of which is an increasing counter, the second of which is the client-generated priority described above.
 This per-graph counter encourages a first-in-first-out policy between computations.
 All tasks from a previous call to compute have a higher priority than all tasks from a subsequent call to compute (or submit, persist, map, or any operation that generates futures).

-However when the worker receives these tasks it considers their priorities when determining which tasks to prioritize for communication or for computation.
+However, when the worker receives these tasks, it considers their priorities when determining which tasks to prioritize for fetching data or for computation.
 The worker maintains a heap of all ready-to-run tasks ordered by this priority.